adityachakra16/curated/README.md

 It is not possible to know if this incentivization method works well for such a system without experimentation but its a good starting point.

 One disadvantage of this method is that it doesn't completely get rid of bots.
 Someone can still make an income by running a bot.
 However, it would be much easier to identify bots as we can easily check the rewards earned against number of total curations.

-### **6. Verifiability**

-When we send the grant result for a particular grant, we include an ipfs link which contains the information about all the curations, since IPFS links cannot be changed, this can be used as a way to verify data if needed.

-## Backend

-We have used **Moralis** as our backend.
-In Moralis we have created 3 tables which help us in maintaining the state of our app.
-The detailed schema is given below.
+Using this metric it will be possible to fully disincentivize bots and fraudulent curators in the future

 ## APIS